emakina-cee-oss/react-cli/README.md

 ```sh
 react g factory awesomeFunctionFactory SomeModule
 ```
-If the module is omitted the action will be created in the shared folder.
+If the module is omitted the factory will be created in the shared folder.

-If there is a module given which does not yet exist you will be asked to create the module right away.

 Spawns the following Files:
 + `src/modules/SomeModule/factory/awesomeFunctionFactory.js`